 Need to cross-reference two lists but there’s too many to do manually?
 Excel can help with the vLookup function

-We have a pre-prepared and complementary spreadsheet for you to download if you want to see it straight away
+We have prepared a complementary spreadsheet for you to download if you want to see it straight away

-Want to add a cross-reference to your own spreadsheet?
+Want to add a cross-reference to your own spreadsheet with vlookup?

 We’ll walk you through an example!